 12. Create a Sizzle Reel that Includes On-Camera Media Appearances.

 Later, when you have a series of interviews you can cut them together into a sizzle reel so producers can see clips of the best of the best and get the total picture of your capabilities.

-Typically the process works like this: a producer and publicist discuss some topics and story angles and then the producer gets on the phone with the client so they can hear the kind of responses the “potential media guest” (you) will give and to bat around ideas and shape the show.
+Typically guesting on a TV show process works like this: a producer and publicist discuss some topics and story angles and then the producer gets on the phone or Zoom with the client so they can hear the kind of responses the “potential media guest” (you) will give and to bat around ideas and shape the show.
 You have to be fluid with your topic and think like a producer in helping to lay out a visually dramatic, fast-paced, enthralling show.

 Now you’re on the show.
 Waiting in the green room.
 Sitting in the chairs across from the hosts.
 Hot lights.
 Count down.
 You’re on camera…

 15. Review Your Notes.

 Even though we had practiced for hours, and this wasn’t his first media tour, one of my clients, a New York Times best-selling author said, “Susan, everything you taught me went to hell in a hand-basket as soon as the interview began.”
 I told him that he could keep his notes handy and glance down at them when needed.
 Especially when quoting breaking news statistics.
 You’ll often see experts bringing their notes onto panel discussions on news shows or when they are commenting on current events.

 It’s quite common for your brain to fritz out.
 A combination of anxiety, nerves, jitters and being in an unfamiliar and foreign setting can upset your internal applecart in the blink of an eye.

 That’s why it’s super important to plan, prepare and practice so you can be free to be spontaneous.
 This way the information is in your long-term memory and not short term which cortisol can block when you’re in freeze “deer in the headlights” mode.